ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     reflects when the assertion source data was last added or updated in the [Passport Visa Assertion Repository](#passport-visa-assertion-repository).

--   `asserted` MAY be used by a Passport Clearinghouse is described in the [Passport Visa Expiry](#passport-visa-expiry) section.
+-   `asserted` MAY be used by a Passport Clearinghouse as described in the [Passport Visa Expiry](#passport-visa-expiry) section.

 -   If a Passport Visa Assertion Repository does not include enough